Marine Energy – Wave and Offshore Wind Power

 The Governor’s 10-Year Energy Action Plan (2012) says: “Responsibly sited wave energy has significant potential not only to provide additional resources to power Oregon, but to create a business cluster and models that can be exported to other states and countries around the world.
 The state is committed to developing a regulatory structure that is useful and provides clear guidelines for developing wave energy facilities off of the Oregon coast.”

-State laws, such as our Renewable Portfolio Standards, recognize ocean energy as an eligible resource and as part of Oregon's community-scale renewable energy future.
+State laws, such as our Renewable Portfolio Standards, expressly include ocean energy as an eligible resource and encourage all agencies to support community-scale marine energy.

 In 2007, the Oregon Innovation Council selected wave energy as an economic innovation focus.
 As a result of funding from the OIC, the Oregon Wave Energy Trust, a non-profit, public-private partnership was established.
 OWET’s goal is responsible development of wave energy projects in Oregon.